 It’s no secret that Algoma’s largest provincial park, Lake Superior Provincial Park, is a must-stop for any travellers passing through.
 The park itself provides numerous hiking trails, campgrounds, canoe routes and of course, scenic vistas.
 We realize that not everyone is comfortable camping or even back-country camping.
 If you are looking to enjoy the park for a few days, or even a week, there are accommodations outside the park located North and South.
-There are accommodations that offer motel rooms or even cabins.
+Some accommodations offer motel rooms or even cabins.

-Just South of the Park
+Just South Of The Park

 Batchawana Bay